How to Prepare Your Garden for The First Frost in Fall

 - Mustard greens #ad

 Some varieties are more frost tolerant and may be harvested much later than others.
-Collards can survive pretty cold temps and some varieties of kale may be harvested after several hard frosts.
+Collards can survive pretty cold temps and some varieties of kale may be harvested after several hard touches of frost.
 Read descriptions in seed catalogs for frost tolerant varieties.

 Frost Hardy Kale Varieties